gbxyz/perl-net-epp/README.md

 # AUTHORS

-This module was originally developed by CentralNic ([https://centralnicregistry.com/](https://centralnicregistry.com/)), with the assistance of other contributors around the world, including (but not limited to):
+This module is maintained by [Gavin Brown](https://metacpan.org/author/GBROWN), with the assistance of other contributors around the world, including (but not limited to):

 - Rick Jansen
 - Mike Kefeder